It Ain't Over ...

 "Love the new special cards in this game -- adds so much exciting strategy."

-Claire, Canada
+Claire, Ireland

 “Easy to learn and super fun to play for the whole family!”